The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Why Small Businesses Are Ditching ZoomInfo in 2026

 Is there anything better than ZoomInfo?
 For most small businesses, yes.
 ZoomInfo is built and priced for the enterprise, not for a one-to-ten-person team.
-It still holds one of the deepest B2B databases in North America, but small buyers walk anyway.
-The price runs into five figures a year.
-Contracts lock you in for years at a time, and coverage gets patchy the moment you prospect outside the US.
-The alternatives below fix at least one of those problems without making you give up usable contact data.
+It still holds one of the deepest B2B databases in North America, and small buyers walk anyway.
+The price runs into five figures a year, and the contract usually ties you up for more than one of them.
+Prospect outside the US and coverage gets patchy.
+Every alternative below fixes at least one of those, and the good ones still hand you contact data you can send to.

 ZoomInfo Pricing: The Real Cost for Small Teams

 ZoomInfo doesn't publish prices.
-Every deal is a custom quote tied to seats, credits, and add-on modules.
-Third-party reports put the practical entry point near $15,000 a year, climbing into the $30,000 to $60,000 range once you stack on seats, intent data, and integrations.
-Vendr's verified buyer data backs this up, pegging the median ZoomInfo contract at $33,500 a year across more than 1,500 purchases.
-The SKU layout draws its own complaints.
-Teams sign up unsure what each module costs, then get a jolt when the renewal lands.
+Every deal is a custom quote built around seats, credits, and whichever modules the rep talks you into.
+Third-party reports put the practical entry point near $15,000 a year, and $30,000 to $60,000 once intent data and integrations are bolted on.
+Vendr's verified buyer data lines up with that, putting the median ZoomInfo contract at $33,500 a year across more than 1,500 purchases.
+The way the SKUs are packaged draws its own complaints: teams sign without a clear idea of what each module costs, then get a jolt at renewal.

 | ZoomInfo cost factor | What buyers report (2026) |